Delivery Included

 #5

-Burton Reclining Rattan Bistro Set + Built in Footrests
+Burbage Rocking & Reclining Rattan Bistro Set in Stone Grey

 A proper spot for a chat and a cuppa that doesn't compromise on comfort, featuring supportive backs and deep cushions.